Video is an undeniably powerful marketing tool, but what’s the best way to embed a video in your email?

 Find out more about the basics of video and HTML.

-You can use the following example HTML5 code, provided by Campaign Monitor:
+You can use the following example HTML5 code:

 Keep in mind that this code to embed your video also includes the codes for adding a “fallback image,” which shows a backup image for recipients whose email doesn’t support video embedding.
 However, it does have to be both edited and tested before using it in a real email deployment.